INsReady/docker-vscode-php/README.md

-# docker-vscode-drupal
+# docker-vscode-php
-Visual Studio Code in a container for Drupal development
+Visual Studio Code in a container for PHP development